rust-unofficial/patterns/idioms/ffi-passing-strings.md

 ## Advantages

-The example is is written to ensure that:
+The example is written in a way to ensure that:
 1. The `unsafe` block is as small as possible.
 2. The `CString` lives long enough.
 3. Errors with typecasts are always propagated when possible.